 controlling impulses; self-regulation with food, money, and other activities

 In addition to completing the ACSTH approved "Empowering students through coaching" program from JST Coaching & Training, I have an ACC certification from the International Coach Federation.
 I have a masters degree from Johns Hopkins University and received a teaching certificate from Old Dominion University.
-I am a member of the ADHD Resource Group of NoVA, CHADD and the International Coach Federation.
+I am a member of the ADHD Resource Group of NoVA, CHADD, the ACO and the International Coach Federation.